akinnee/AkCoffeeSlideshow/README.md

 ##### CoffeeScript

 Already using CoffeeScript in your project?
+Example:

     slideshow = new AkCoffeeSlideshow "#slideshow", {
       slides: [